harness/developer-hub/docs/chaos-engineering/onboarding/guided-onboarding.md

     ![](./static/guided/discover-services-6.png)

-### Create Network Maps
+### Create Application Maps

 6. Once HCE discovers the services, the UI lists them for your reference.
-Select **Create Network Maps**.
+Select **Create Application Maps**.

     ![](./static/guided/discovery-complete-7.png)

-7. HCE prompts you to select one of the options whether to automatically create network maps or not.
+7. HCE prompts you to select one of the options whether to automatically create application maps or not.

-### Choose between automatic and customizable network map creation
+### Choose between automatic and customizable application map creation

 <Tabs>
  <TabItem value="Automatic">

 7a.
-Select **Yes** to automatically create network maps.
-Select **Create Network Maps**.
+Select **Yes** to automatically create application maps.
+Select **Create Application Maps**.

     ![](./static/guided/create-map-8.png)

 7b.
-You will find network map recommendations from HCE based on the discovered services.
+You will find application map recommendations from HCE based on the discovered services.

     ![](./static/guided/creating-9.png)